 Injuries can happen to cyclists at all levels of fitness

-Most of Ms Liang’s patients are men in their 40s returning to the sport after their children have grown up, or new cyclists.
+Many patients of Senior Physiotherapist Ms Liang Zhiqi from the,Department of Physiotherapy at Singapore General Hospital (SGH), a member of the SingHealth group, are men in their 40s returning to the sport or new cyclists.
 “Filled with enthusiasm, they are suddenly training a lot longer, faster and harder,” she said.

-Likewise, weekend warriors (so-called because they sit in the office all day during the week but go all out and push themselves over the weekend) risk injuring themselves if they don’t build up an exercise regime.
+Likewise, weekend warriors (so-called because they sit at work for most of the day during the week but go all out and push themselves over the weekend) risk injuring themselves if they don’t build up an exercise regime.
 They may begin to suffer from overuse injuries in the form of neck and back pain, and tingling numbness in the hands.
 A problem may start with a sensation of mild discomfort which gets more and more uncomfortable.
 Eventually, the problem persists even when not cycling.

-Although it is common for a cyclist to get aches and pains in the beginning as the body adjusts and accommodates to the bike, if such pains persist after a few weeks, he should seek medical help, said Ms Liang.
+Although it is common for a cyclist to get aches and pains in the beginning as the body adjusts and accommodates to the bike, if such pains persist after a few weeks, the rider should seek medical help, said Ms Liang.

 Triathlon bikes are among the most uncomfortable because they are designed to be aerodynamic, said Ms Liang, an avid cyclist herself.
 As these bicycles are all about speed and performance, they are designed for the cyclist to assume a very low and crouched position in order to cut wind drag.
 Not surprisingly, this position requires the cyclist to have tight muscle control, good posture, strength and endurance.